Please send requests/suggestions if you have them!

 BUT — some people will describe the center as a spot a little below the belly button, say about two or three inches, and in the middle of the body.
 This is something more like a spiritual center, which I understand is called the hara or dantian in Japanese (apologies to martial arts/Japanese medicine folks if I’m totally getting that wrong — happy to correct).
 But this gets blurred with the same weight center, so that “center” can refer to anything from the pelvis to maybe a little higher.

 And it’s worth noting that the actual weight center, or center of gravity, of one’s body shifts and changes, depending on one’s configuration and relationship to the ground.
-Even in a neutrally-standing person, the location of one’s weight center can change based on one’s body type — men with a lot of upper-body mass can have a weight center that’s nearly in the belly button.
+Even in a neutrally-standing person, the location of one’s weight center can change based on one’s body type — men with a lot of upper-body mass can have a weight center that’s in the belly button or even at the base of the rib cage.

 See the page in this blog, “What is contact improvisation?”